 beauty of the area in a safer and more secure way.

 The tunnel is 750 meters long in total.
 From the three viewing locations along the tunnel as well as the Panorama Station at its end, visitors can take in the fantastic beauty of the gorge.
+You can really take in the scenery here.
+The most impressive spot here is the panorama station at the end of the tunnel, where the scenery is mirrored back on a reflecting pool in a beautiful art space.
 There are also delightful exhibits throughout the tunnel for visitors to enjoy which provide information on the gorge’s seasons, plant and animal life, and how it came to be formed.

 Building the Kiyotsu Gorge Tunnel